KQM-git/TCL/mechanics/equipment/artifacts.md

 {% tab title="Description" %}
 * 2 Piece Set Bonus: Increase Pyro RES by 40%
 * 4 Piece Set Bonus: Increases DMG against enemies that are Burning or affected by Pyro by 35%
 {% endtab %}

+{% tab title="Findings" %}
+* The 4p set holder does not have to be on-field to receive the 35% damage bonus.
+{% endtab %}
 {% endtabs %}